mic0x1/beacon/README.md

 # beacon
 beacon is a simple and quick Jekyll site starter template.
 ## How to install
-Download the latest release, then input these things into your command line:
+Download the latest release, then input these things into your command line under the following directory:
 ```
 bundle install
 jekyll s     ::or other command to serve your Jekyll site